platoartrade/platoartrade.github.io/index.md

 ### Incentive Bonus

 Merchants receive an incentive bonus from the requester's end.

+If the trade value exceeds 10,000, there will be a separate incentive bonus.
+For example, if the trade value is 12,000, the merchants will receive a bonus of 500 for the additional 2,000 according to our incentive bonus table.
 The bonus for each trade value is listed below.

 <table class="table table-sm table-bordered">
     <thead>